IanAWatson/LillyMol-4.0-Bazel/docs/dicer.md

 the fragments are generated and then checked for violations, which is not efficient.
 Work is under way to fix this.

-Within the -B optino (see below) there are options for selecting fragments based on what fraction of the whole molecule they comprise.
+Within the -B option (see below) there are options for selecting fragments based on what fraction of the whole molecule they comprise.

 ### Chirality